narkisr/octo/README.md

 1. Cloned into a bare repo using 'git clone --mirror'.
 2. Exported to a single file using 'git bundle create'.
-3. Incremented using 'git remote update --prune' if its already cloned.
+3. Incremented using 'git remote update --prune'.

 # Install